gicentre/litvis/examples/tests/consoleOutput.md

 ^^^elm r=(echoToConsole "Formatted output here" "Console output here")^^^

-This shoud generate console ouput only with an empty string displayed in preview window.
+This should generate console output only with an empty string displayed in preview window.

 ^^^elm r=(consoleOnly "Hello from the console")^^^